 The majority of rotations are based at Riley Hospital for Children at IU Health on the IU School of Medicine—Indianapolis campus.
 Other rotations occur at IU Health Methodist Hospital and Eskenazi Health, the county hospital—both located downtown Indianapolis, near the IU School of Medicine campus—and at IU Health North Hospital in suburban Carmel.

 Most inpatient rotations for interns are q5 short calls, assisting with admissions in the late afternoon/evening.
 This ends at 9pm so interns can have time at home and not miss out on daily rounds and conferences.
 Intern electives have weeks without call and a few back-up / jeopardy calls.
 Interns are exposed to some night call experiences as well.
 PGY1s have a total of four weeks of night float, divided into two blocks.
-Interns also have some night calls while covering rotations like Hem-Onc, NICU and normal newborn.
-Interns average 60-65 hours per week on the busier services, and IU School of Medicine fully complies with ACGME Duty Hours.
+Interns also have some overnight calls while covering rotations like Hematology/Oncology, Neonatal Intensive Care Unit (NICU) and normal newborn.
+Interns average 60-65 hours per week on the busier services, and Indiana University School of Medicine fully complies with ACGME Duty Hours.

 Residents have many weeks on electives that are call-free, with a few jeopardy calls.
 Emergency Medicine and urgent care rotations involve shifts.
 For the half of the year on wards and ICU, call is approximately q5 with a few q4 night rotations in the PICU.
 PGY3 seniors have more electives and fewer calls.
 Residents average 60-65 hours per week on the busier services, and IU School of Medicine fully complies with ACGME Duty Hours.